 1. Yoast SEO

-Any discussion of SEO plugins would probably start with the crowd favorite — Yoast SEO.
-Boasting thousands of 5-star reviews, Yoast is often called the ultimate SEO plugin because of its assortment of powerful features, which include:
+Any discussion of SEO plugins would probably start with the WordPress users’ favorite — Yoast SEO.
+Boasting thousands of 5-star reviews, the Yoast SEO plugin is one of the premium plugins, often called the ultimate SEO plugin because of its assortment of powerful features, which include:

 - Internal linking suggestions